ShiZhaoyin/Mathematics_DLPLSR_2025/README.md

 # DLPLSR: Dual-Label Propagation Least Squares Regression for Semi-Supervised Learning

-## Coming Soon
+## This work has been accepted by Mathematics.

-This work is currently under submission.
-The full paper and additional materials will be made publicly available immediately upon acceptance.
+The code can be used in the file "Github_Upload"  and the online published version paper will be coming soon.